yaustar/BCoTankGame/readme.md

 ## Controls

 Arrow keys to move
-Ctrl to fire
+Left Ctrl to fire
-Alt to drop bomb (explodes on contact)
+Left Alt to drop bomb (explodes on contact)

 ## Extra notes